 Before you create a geodatabase, you must decide what kind of geodatabase you need.
-When using ArcMap, you can use the following types of geodatabases:
+There are three kinds of geodatabases from which to choose:

-Personal geodatabases store datasets in a Microsoft Access (.mdb) file on disk.
-The storage sizes of personal geodatabases are effectively limited to between 250 and 500 MB for the entire geodatabase and are only supported on Windows operating systems.
+- A personal geodatabase stores its datasets in a Microsoft Access .mdb file on disk.
+The storage sizes of personal geodatabases are effectively limited to between 250 and 500 MB for the entire geodatabase and are only supported on Windows.
+Users often need larger storage for their datasets, so they choose file or ArcSDE geodatabases.

 - IBM Informix